cyandurango/sdn-automation/README.md

-# sdn_automation | An RPI3-based Software-Defined Network designed with an Automated Intrusion Detection and Blocking System
+# sdn-automation | An RPI3-based Software-Defined Network designed with an Automated Intrusion Detection and Blocking System
 This project aims to create a software-defined network using an RPi3 as a switch and implementing a Random Forest AI Model into the IDS for automated flood detection and blocking.

 For easy navigation, refer to the following links below: